MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 > [!NOTE]
-> In response to customer feedback we have enabled limited support for cellular connectivity tethered directly to the HoloLens via USB-C. See [Connect to Cellular and 5G](hololens-cellular.md) for more information.
+> In response to customer feedback, we have enabled limited support for cellular connectivity tethered directly to the HoloLens via USB-C. See [Connect to Cellular and 5G](hololens-cellular.md) for more information.

 ### USB-C External Microphone Support

 > [!IMPORTANT]
 > Plugging in **a USB mic will not automatically set it as the input device**.
-When plugging in a set of USB-C headphones users will observe that the headphone's audio will automatically be redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow the steps below.**
+When plugging in a set of USB-C headphones, users will observe that the headphone's audio will automatically be redirected to the headphones, but the HoloLens OS prioritizes the internal microphone array above any other input device. **In order to use a USB-C microphone follow the steps below.**

 > [!NOTE]
-> External microphones cannot be used in builds prior to [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and higher).
+> External microphones cannot be used in builds prior to [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and higher.

 Users can select USB-C connected external microphones using the **Sound** settings panel.
 USB-C microphones can be used for calling, recording, etc.